 Why we shouldn’t mind calling ourselves a “tourist”

-- We like eating in nice restaurants on occasion as well as where locals do to give back to the local community;
+- We appreciate eating in nice restaurants on occasion as well as where locals do to give back to small businesses;

-- We like having an organised itinerary yet being our own tour guide and exploring at our own pace (and meeting locals along the way);
+- We pride ourselves on having an organised itinerary yet the flexibility of being our own tour guide and exploring at our own pace (whilst meeting locals along the way);

-- We take public transport to support local jobs and get a genuine taste of local life;
+- We take public transport outside of peak hours where possible to get a genuine taste of local life;

-- We like bringing our suitcases so we have enough room for a range of clothing options and hand-crafted souvenirs to support local jobs (and if we’re Australian, chances are we will travel to a destination for a few weeks or more at a time because it takes so bloody long to get anywhere in the world!);
+- We don’t mind bringing suitcases so we have enough room for a range of clothing options and hand-crafted souvenirs to support local jobs (and if we’re Australian, chances are we will travel to a destination for a few weeks or more at a time because it takes such a long time to get anywhere in the world!);

-- We like visiting the touristy sights (they’re famous for a reason) as well as wandering off the beaten track to dilute our visitor footprints…
+- We love visiting the touristy sights (they’re famous for a reason!) as well as wandering off the beaten track to dilute our visitor footprints…

 Are you ready to break the mould?